ricwein/FileSystem/README.md

 ### Exceptions

 Accessing File/Directory Attributes can result in throwing Exceptions.
-All Exceptions extend `Exceptions\Exception`.
+All Exceptions implement the `Exceptions\FileSystemException` Interface.

 ## Usage: Files